Juerd/ESP-WiFiSettings/README.md

 String
 ```

 Name to use as the hostname and SSID for the access point.

-By default, this is set to "esp32-123456" or "esp8266-123456" where 123456 is
+By default, this is
+set to "esp32-" or "esp8266-", depending on the platform.

+If it ends in a `-` character, a unique 6 digit device identifier
-the hexadecimal representation of the device interface specific part of the
+(specifically, the hexadecimal representation of the device interface specific
-ESP's MAC address, in reverse byte order.
+part of the ESP's MAC address, in reverse byte order) is added automatically.
+This is highly recommended.

+Use only ASCII digits and letters.
+ASCII hyphens (`-`) can only be used in
+between other characters (i.e. not two in a row, and not as the first
+character).
+Most characters, including underscores (`_`) and spaces, are not
+valid in hostnames.

 #### WiFiSettings.password